Abdulmalek Al-Khaibri

-Abdulmalek Abdullah Al-Khaibri (عبدالملك الخيبري; born 13 March 1986) is a Saudi Arabian football player who plays as a midfielder.
+Abdulmalek Abdullah Al-Khaibri (عبدالملك الخيبري; born 13 March 1986) is a Saudi Arabian former football player who plays as a midfielder.

 Club career

 Al-Khaibri played for Al-Qadisiyah between 2007 and 2008.
 During the summer of 2008, Al-Khaibri was at the center of controversy when he signed for both Al-Nassr and Al-Shabab.
 The Saudi Arabian Football Federation eventually ruled in favor of Al-Shabab and Al-Khaibri was suspended for four months.

 Al-Shabab

 Al-Khaibri made his debut for Al-Shabab on 30 November 2008 in the league match against Al-Raed.
 In his first season at the club, he managed to win the King Cup and Federation Cup.
 During the 2011–12 season, Al-Khaibri made 11 league appearances as Al-Shabab managed to win the league title and finish the season unbeaten.
 He scored his first goal for the club against Hajer on 25 November 2011.
 On 1 March 2013, Al-Khaibri signed a new three-year deal with Al-Shabab.
 In the 2013–14 season, Al-Khaibri played in all 6 matches of the King Cup as Al-Shabab went on to win their third title.
 After entering the last six months of his contract, Al-Khaibri refused to renew his contract and left at the end of the 2015–16 season.